vdoan002/ucr-cs100/tutorials/templates/README.md

 Most C++ programmers have little to no experience with templates.
 This is because of their complex nature.
 Most C++ programmers stay away from templates because:

-  - Programmers have been succesfully programming without them
+  - Programmers have been successfully programming without them
   - Templates are difficult to learn
   - The effort it takes to learn is not rewarding enough to some programmers

-Templates are indeed quite difficult to learn at first, but if you put the time and effort into them, you can increase your programming effiency.
-The pros outweight the cons!
+Templates are indeed quite difficult to learn at first, but if you put the time and effort into them, you can increase your programming efficiency.
+The pros outweigh the cons!

 ## But aren't functions the same thing?
 Up until now, you been using functions in your programs (I hope!).

 Indeed, functions are quite useful.
 They reduce your code's length because you avoid re-writing the same code over and over.
 For example, this simple code:
 ```